Ever wondered why your once waterproof jacket is now letting water in?

 It’s an external layer on top of a membrane with tiny pores that allow sweat water to escape while small enough to prevent water droplets from entering.

-As an external layer, the DWR coating is constantly exposed to dirt, grime, and oil and will wear off over time.
+The DWR coating and the membrane keep you dry from rain (outside) and sweat (inside).
+The DWR coating is constantly exposed to dirt, grime, and oil as an external layer and will wear off over time.
 The wear-off accelerates when the jacket is not washed regularly with a technical wash.

 Once the DWR wears off and gets damaged, it will let water in.